 Be sure to review certificate and degree program-specific admissions requirements, as well as information on tuition and scholarships.
-Most students can expect a 50% or more reduction in tuition if they apply for a scholarship.
+In 2023, students all who applied for a scholarship were awarded a 75% reduction in tuition.

 Degree Program Applications

 Application deadlines for degree programs students are: